Lebanon launches ration card program, but where's the cash? | DW | 10.12.2021

 Households can apply for both the ration card program and the ESSN project.
 But Dagher says once the applications are processed, each household would be informed which program they are eligible for, if any.
 "This minimizes potential double-dipping.
 Moreover, the requirement of submitting a copy of a valid photo ID for each household member also helps avoid any misuse," she said.

-Although economist Badaro thinks the government may have some ideas on how to restructure the nation's debt, he said till the time Hezbollah remains part of the government, it wouldn't allow measures that could hurt its constituency.
+Although economist Badaro thinks the government may have some ideas on how to restructure the nation's debt, he said for as long as Hezbollah remains part of the government, it wouldn't allow measures that could hurt its constituency.
 "I don't think there will be a feasible economic plan as long as Hezbollah is in the government," he insisted.

 Clashes broke out in Beirut in October as Hezbollah supporters were protesting against Judge Tarek Bitar who's investigating last year's deadly seaport blast

-As a result, most economic and financial initiatives to unlock the IMF financial package have not materialized yet.
+As a result, most economic and financial initiatives to unlock the IMF financial package have not yet materialized.
 But the government hopes to reach an agreement with the IMF by the end of the year.

 Edited by: Hardy Graupner, Ashutosh Pandey